artefactual/atom-docs/user-manual/add-edit-content/archival-descriptions.rst

 standards).

-Archival description is *also* an activity, however - generally accompanied by the process of archival arrangemenent, it is the outcome of a process to gain intellectual control over a resource or collection of resources and provide end users (such as :term:`researchers <researcher>`) with a means of conceptualizing the organization of these resources and navigating to the
+Archival description is *also* an activity, however - generally accompanied by the process of archival arrangement, it is the outcome of a process to gain intellectual control over a resource or collection of resources and provide end users (such as :term:`researchers <researcher>`) with a means of conceptualizing the organization of these resources and navigating to the